Moray Estate: Form

+Spaces

 Gardens

 The gardens form part of the collection of New Town Gardens.
 The Bank Gardens between the estate and the Water of Leith extend to 4.1 acres and slope steeply and were raised further to level the estate.
 A virtually inevitable landslip occurred at the back of the Ainslie Place feus in 1825 and had to be rectified by the addition of structural arches by James Jardine.
 A further landslip in the south-west corner in 1837 required further arches and these were then re-invented as a high level walkway leading to Dean Bridge.
 However the southern section of the Bank Gardens did not become fully operational until 1840.

 Over and above the Bank Gardens two other substantial private gardens were created: Moray Place Gardens and Ainslie Place Gardens.
 Of these Moray Place Gardens is sufficiently large and sufficiently screened to provide picnic areas and croquet lawns.

 The several garden areas remain the private joint property of the Moray Estate owners (often called the Moray Feuars).

 The pavements around the gardens are of "horonised" form.
 This is created from a series of vertical slivers of granite, created by the squaring of the granite setts on the vehicle surface, thereby making full use of the material.